sidjtd/SortingAlgorithms/README.md

 #Bubble Sort
 Bubble Sort compares two indexes and swaps them if the one closer to the beginning of the array is greater than the one closest to the end of the array.
 This continues until no swaps are performed through an interation of the array.

+Best Case Scenario for this type of sorting method would be that all the indexes of the array are in order.

+>O(n)

+Worst Case Scenario would be that all the indexes of the array are completely in the opposite order.

+>O(n^2)

     Declare a function.

       Takes the array to be sorted as a parameter.